-Optional: Specify the Address of an Acrolinx Server with an MSI Installer Property
+Optional: Specify Your Acrolinx URL with an MSI Installer Property

-If you use the MSI installer properties to automate the installation of Acrolinx, you can also now specify the address of an Acrolinx server.
-So, writers don't have to enter this information themselves.
-To set that Acrolinx server address, use the property ACROLINX_SERVER_ADDRESS.
+If you use the MSI installer properties to automate the installation of Acrolinx, you can specify your Acrolinx URL.
+This means that writers don't have to enter this information themselves.
+To set your Acrolinx URL, use the property ACROLINX_SERVER_ADDRESS.

 |ACROLINX_SERVER_ADDRESS|| Specify the Acrolinx URL.